 What to request

-A Section 250 counterparty compliance request should ask the third party to confirm in writing that: (1) they have completed a Section 250 gap analysis covering all individuals with significant roles in their activities that relate to your firm, (2) they have sent declarations to all individuals identified in the gap, and (3) they have generated a board evidence pack documenting the analysis and declaration cycle.
+Ask the counterparty to confirm in writing that they have: (1) completed a Section 250 gap analysis covering everyone with a significant role in the activities they perform for you, (2) sent declarations to each individual identified in that gap, and (3) produced a board evidence pack recording the analysis and the declaration cycle.

 Handling non-responses and refusals